-Wave revenues primarily consist of fees received to process payment transactions and are generally calculated as a percentage of the transaction amounts processed.
+Wave® revenues primarily consist of fees received to process payment transactions and are generally calculated as a percentage of the transaction amounts processed.
 Revenues are recognized upon authorization of the transaction.

 MARKETING AND ADVERTISING - Advertising costs for radio and television ads are expensed over the course of the tax season, with online, print and mailing advertising expensed as incurred.
-Marketing and advertising expenses totaled \$262.0 million, \$255.1 million and \$269.8 million in fiscal years 2021, 2020 and 2019, respectively.
+Marketing and advertising expenses totaled \$284.2 million, \$262.0 million and \$255.1 million for fiscal years ended June 30, 2022, April 30, 2021 and April 30, 2020, respectively, and \$11.9 million for the Transition Period.

 EMPLOYEE BENEFIT PLANS - We have a 401(k) defined contribution plan covering eligible full-time and seasonal employees following the completion of an eligibility period.
-Employer contributions to this plan are discretionary and totaled \$26.6 million, \$18.8 million and \$19.3 million for continuing operations in fiscal years 2021, 2020 and 2019, respectively.
+Employer contributions to this plan are discretionary and totaled \$25.1 million, \$26.6 million and \$18.8 million for continuing operations for fiscal years ended June 30, 2022, April 30, 2021 and April 30, 2020, respectively, and \$3.4 million for the Transition Period.

 We have severance plans covering executives and eligible regular full-time or part-time active employees who incur a qualifying termination.
-Expenses related to severance benefits of continuing operations totaled \$8.4 million, \$2.5 million and \$5.0 million in fiscal years 2021, 2020 and 2019, respectively.
+Expenses related to severance benefits for continuing operations totaled \$2.6 million, \$8.4 million and \$2.5 million for fiscal years ended June 30, 2022, April 30, 2021 and April 30, 2020, respectively, and \$1.2 million for the Transition Period.